Gabriel-W-Borges/try_ex/README.md

-Development of projects in the area of web development from the Trybe programming school
+Development of trybe projects and exercises